 Here are 4 key ways to tell the difference between spider bites and bed bug bites.

-Puncture marks, or the lack thereof, are usually the most reliable differentiator between spider bites and the ones caused by bloodthirsty bed bugs, according to insect experts from the National Health Service.
+Puncture marks are usually the most reliable differentiator between spider bites and bed bug bites.
+Spider bites will show visible puncture marks due to their fangs, while this is not the case for bed bugs.
 If you have been bitten by a spider, there should be tiny puncture marks visible at the center.

 What to Do After You Notice an Insect Bite?